ZacharieGignac/CPE/README.md

 * Use the functions you already know and love, such as pinMode, digitalWrite, digitalRead, analogWrite, analogRead
 * Current performance is about 10 read/writes per second

+## WARNING!
+THIS IS ALPHA SOFTWARE.
+USE AT YOUR OWN RISK.
+I DON'T SUPPORT THIS SOFTWARE, NOR TAKE ANY RESPONSIBILITIES IF SOMETHING EXPLODES OR SOMEONE LOOSES AN ARM.

 ## Required hardware
 * ESP32 (WROOM32)
 * USB cable